Baron Corbin: Mr. Money in the Bank and United States Champion (2017–2018)

-Constable Corbin (2018–2019)
+Constable of Raw (2018–2019)

 On April 16, Corbin moved to the Raw brand as part of the Superstar Shake-up.
 On the June 4 episode of Raw, he became commissioner Stephanie McMahon's representative as the Constable of Raw, a storyline position without real power in the promotion.
-The following week, Corbin debuted a new look, wearing a suit and a shaved head.
+Corbin debuted a new look the following week, wearing a suit and sporting a shaved head (in reality, he had been suffering from hair loss and decided to shave it off and donate his ponytail to charity).
 Corbin then started a feud with Finn Bálor, to whom he lost at Extreme Rules on July 15 and at SummerSlam on August 19.
 On the following episode of Raw, he was pointed as acting general manager, replacing Kurt Angle.
 On the September 17 episode of Raw, Corbin booked himself against Roman Reigns for the Universal Championship, but did not win the title.

 On November 2 at Crown Jewel, Corbin cost Braun Strowman the Universal Championship in a match against Brock Lesnar, starting a feud between the two.
 At TLC: Tables, Ladders & Chairs on December 16, Corbin faced Strowman in a TLC match where, if Corbin won, he would become a full-time general manager of Raw; but if Corbin lost, he would be stripped of his authoritative powers.
 Strowman enlisted the help of Apollo Crews, Bobby Roode, Chad Gable, Finn Bálor, and former Raw general manager Kurt Angle to defeat Corbin.
 The next night on Raw, authority figures Vince McMahon, Shane McMahon, Stephanie McMahon, and Triple H stated that they would now be running both Raw and SmackDown as a unit with no general managers.
 Corbin confronted the McMahons to have another chance to become the Raw General Manager.
 Triple H said that if he could defeat Kurt Angle, he could become the Raw General Manager.
 However, Triple H added Apollo Crews, Bobby Roode, and Chad Gable to make it a 4-on-1 handicap match that Corbin lost, definitively ruling him out of the position.
 Corbin continued his feud with Braun Strowman, being eliminated by him in the Royal Rumble match at the Royal Rumble on January 27, 2019.
 At Elimination Chamber on February 17, Corbin defeated Strowman in a no disqualification match, following interference from Bobby Lashley and Drew McIntyre.
 The next night on Raw, Corbin was defeated by Strowman in a tables match, ending their feud.